mattmorgante/laravel-vegaroo/readme.md

 Mission: make it easier to go vegan

+Why: to improve the health of individual humans, the health of our planet, and the health of all other living things.

 Business Model:
-- Concise and well-organized information
 - The free content is the WHY: exciting and compelling graphics/information about why people should go vegan, along with a few sample recipes
-- The paid content is the HOW: concise and well-organized information about the best ways to get vegan
+- The paid content is the HOW: concise and well-organized information about the best ways to go vegan
+1. Content / How To Guides
+- must shy away from re-hashing things that are already out there Getting started guide for the aspiring vegan:
+ - What can I eat?
+ - How can I prepare it?
+ - How can I get enough nutrients in my diet?
+ - How can I deal with social pressures?
+2. Recipes
-- And all the recipes are paid
+- Static recipes
+- Blueprints: saveable, shareable
+3. Community
-- It should also have some aspect of community: Commenting on recipes, uploading a recipe, or asking a question in a forum style
+- Community = Commenting on recipes, uploading a recipe, or asking a question in a forum style
 - How much does it cost?
-Ideally less than $30
+Decide via A/B testing

 * ToDo: